madcitymultimedia/wpseo-news/.github/PULL_REQUEST_TEMPLATE.md

 ## Quality assurance

-* [ ] I have tested this code to the best of my abilities
+* [ ] I have tested this code to the best of my abilities.
+* [ ] During testing, I had activated [all plugins that Yoast SEO provides integrations for](https://github.com/Yoast/wordpress-seo/blob/trunk/readme.txt#L106).
-* [ ] I have added unittests to verify the code works as intended
+* [ ] I have added unittests to verify the code works as intended.
+* [ ] I have checked that base branch is correctly set.

 ## Innovation

 * [ ] No innovation project is applicable for this PR.
 * [ ] This PR falls under an innovation project.
-I have attached the `innovation` label and noted the work hours.
+I have attached the `innovation` label.
+* [ ] I have added my hours to [the WBSO document](http://yoa.st/wbso).

 Fixes #